In this guide I'm going to be showing you the leading VPN add-ons for use with Safari.

 IPVanish is another VPN provider that doesn't have a dedicated Safari VPN extension but their range of apps is vast meaning you can protect your Safari browsing habits on almost any device.

-Without question one of their standout features is the ability to use one account on up to 10 devices at the same time.
+Without question one of their standout features is the ability to use one account on an unlimited number of devices.
 This equals great value for money allowing you to protect your Safari connection and every other device in your household.

 If you get stuck then there is also a live-chat option to help you get any issues resolved quickly allowing you to shore up the security of your Safari browsing sessions without hassle.